yaikobzeray/dev-journal/activity_log.md

 Explored Web Workers for heavy JSON parsing off the main thread.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Friday, 05 April 2024 — Entry 2

+Configured Kubernetes liveness and readiness probes for all services.
+No more traffic to crash-looping pods.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*